mylonics/mylonics.github.io/_pages/about.md

 author_profile: false
 ---

 We provide electrical and embedded engineering services.
-Mylonics has is based in the Greater Edmonton Area and have provided services for a range of clients primarily in the fields of industrial automation and robotics.
+Mylonics is based in the Greater Edmonton Area and have provided services for a range of clients primarily in the fields of industrial automation and robotics.

 We have a history of designing complicated electrical systems that incorporate motorcontrollers, robotic payloads, sensors, communication systems, and human machine interfaces.